DavideEspositoPelella/SuperMario-RL/README.md

 - '--save-interval <interval>': Interval for saving the model.
 Default is 100.
 - '--log-dir <path>': Directory to save logs.
 Default is ./logs/.
 - '--save-dir <path>': Directory to save trained models.
 Default is ./trained_models/.
+- '--model <model>': Specify if want to load a specific model to continue the training or evaluate.

 ### Examples